Volscente/cheat_sheets/shell_scripting/shell_scripting_docs.md

 ```bash
 VARIABLE_NAME="Value"
 ```
-It is possible to define a variable inside your script an use curly braces to call it:
+It is possible to define a variable inside your script an use curly braces to call it.
 ```bash
 MY_SHELL="bash"
 echo "I am ${MY_SHELL}ing on my keyboard."
 ```
-It is also possible to store output of a command in a variable:
+It is also possible to store output of a command in a variable.
 ```bash
 SERVER_NAME=$(hostname)
 echo "You are running this script on ${SERVER_NAME}"